 Now, I’m going to move the different colors around on my mat and then match up my vinyl colors on my cutting mat to each of the pieces.

-I use the Reveal at 100% on the Page Setup panel to see my cutting mat grid and then start lining it up.
+I use the Transparency slider on the Page Setup Panel to see my cutting mat grid and then start lining it up.

 I move all the white onto the mat and position it.